-- Show courtesy to all members of the public. - Speak politely at all times. - Not deface or damage the train or bus in any way. - Not smoke or chew gum. - Refrain from rapping windows. - Remain seated (if a seat is available), while the train/bus is moving.
-Only leave their seat when getting off the train/bus or to give their seat up for an elderly passenger. - Alight from trains/buses only at the point specified on their Translink Pass. - Place their bags on the overhead racks or keep them on their laps. - Maintain high standards of behaviour as a member of Ulidia Integrated College. - Should a pupil misbehave whilst travelling to or from school, disciplinary action will be taken against the pupil. - If there is space available, pupils must ensure that they catch the first bus from the train station.
+- Show courtesy to all members of the public. - Speak politely at all times. - Not deface or damage the train or bus and other forms of transport in any way. - Not smoke, (cigarettes and ecigarettes) or chew gum. - Refrain from rapping windows. - Remain seated (if a seat is available), while the train/bus is moving.
+Only leave their seat when getting off the train/bus or to give their seat up for an elderly passenger. - Alight from trains/buses only at the point specified on their Translink Pass. - Place their bags on the overhead racks or keep them on their laps. - Maintain high standards of behaviour as a member of Ulidia Integrated College. - Should a pupil misbehave whilst travelling to or from school, disciplinary action will be taken against the pupil. - If there is space available, pupils must ensure that they catch the first bus from the train station. - Pupils should make their way directly to school.